+(1) MAN AND ANIMALS ARE MADE OF THE DUST OF THE EARTH.
 "In the day that YOU eat from it YOU shall surely die" (Genesis 2:17).
 Some say Adam could not die; an immortal, immaterial, deathless soul could not die.
-In Genesis 3:19 a clear statement on what dies, "By the sweat of YOUR face YOU shall eat bread, till YOU return to the ground, because from it YOU were taken; for YOU are dust, and to dust YOU shall return."
+In Genesis 3:19 a clear statement on what dies, "By the sweat of YOUR face YOU shall eat bread, till YOU return to the ground, because from it YOU were taken; for YOU are dust, and to dust YOU shall return," (Also Genesis 18:27; Psalms103:14; Job10:9).
 "It is appointed for MEN to die once and after this comes judgment" (Hebrews 9:27).
-It is the PERSON that will die and be resurrected from the dead, not a soul that cannot die; therefore, cannot be resurrected from the dead, not a spiritual death.
+It is the PERSON that will die and be resurrected from the dead, not a soul that cannot die; therefore, it could not be resurrected from the dead.